solidify/jira-azuredevops-migrator/docs/config.md

 The migration configuration is the core of the migration, where all details about what to migrate and how data is mapped is defined.

-Check out the Azure DevOps documention below for inspiration on which fields to map, their meaning and data translation.
+Check out the Azure DevOps documentation below for inspiration on which fields to map, their meaning and data translation.

 * [Work item field index](https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/work-item-field)
 * [Agile process](https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/agile-process)
 * [Scrum process](https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/scrum-process)
 * [CMMI process](https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/cmmi-process)

 ## Structure

 The migration configuration file is defined in a json file with the properties documented below.